utoparuto/systemverilog-4to1-mux-verification/README.md

 The verification environment successfully validated the functionality of the 4:1 Multiplexer.

-Simulation waveforms were analyzed using GTKWave.
+Simulation waveforms were analyzed using EPWave/VCS.

 ## Simulation Waveform